A Fugitive In His Own Country, Venezuela's Juan Guaidó Insists His Movement Is Strong

 On where the opposition goes from here: Guaidó said, "We can't be afraid to maintain hope" for a better future.
 He claims the opposition remains united and is far stronger than it was six months ago, thanks to international recognition, growing foreign pressure on Maduro, and efforts by Norway and other countries to promote a negotiated solution.

 On the risks he faces: Guaidó noted that his chief of staff was recently jailed and that his brother has gone into exile to avoid an arrest.
-But the Maduro government has been warned by U.S. officials not to touch Guiadó and he says he is taking advantage by traveling the country and speaking to large crowds.
+But the Maduro government has been warned by U.S. officials not to touch Guaidó and he says he is taking advantage by traveling the country and speaking to large crowds.
 By contrast, he said Maduro would get shouted down.

 "I go everywhere, unlike Maduro, who can't show his face to the Venezuelan people," he said.